burin-n/RNN-Tutorial/README.md

 ### Add data
-Some data examples are stored in data folder.
-There are Thai speech from [Lotus corpus](https://www.nectec.or.th/corpus/index.php?league=sa).
+Some examples data are stored in `data` folder.
+There are Thai speech samples from [Lotus corpus](https://www.nectec.or.th/corpus/index.php?league=sa).
 The data is separated into folders:

     - Train: train (2 examples)
     - Test: test (2 examples)